 Also Assisting Clients with Their Visitation Needs

 In many divorces, one of the hardest challenges faced by couples is child custody and visitation.
 At times, a solution can be reached easily, and at other times, coming to a custody and visitation agreement can be difficult.
-At Bush & Taylor, P.C., our Suffolk child custody lawyers have over 15 years of experience working with clients to represent the best interests of the child, as well as handling all types of custody and visitation matters.
+At Bush & Taylor, P.C., our Suffolk child custody lawyers have over 30 years of combined experience working with clients to represent the best interests of the child, as well as handling all types of custody and visitation matters.

 A court will award custody based on what is in the best interests of the child and will make the decision after listening to a variety of factors regarding each parent.

 There are multiple forms of custody that can be awarded:

 - Physical custody is when one parent has the legal right to have their child live with them.
 Many courts will award joint physical custody, where the child spends significant time with both parents and one parent acts as the custodial parent with primary physical custody, and the other non-custodial parent will have visitation and parenting rights.

 - Legal custody of a child is when one parent has the right to make decisions on the child’s behalf about schooling, religious beliefs, medical care, and more.
 Courts can award joint legal custody, where both parents take part in making decisions for the child.

 - Sole physical or sole legal custody of the child is when that parent will be the only parent who makes legal decisions for the child or has the child exclusively living with them.
 Sole custody is not as common, and it is generally only awarded when one parent causes direct harm to the child or when a parent is deemed unfit.